ellakummer/KDD-CUP-of-Fresh-Air-Project/README.md

 ---- JUST FOR THE PROJECT OWNERS ----

-correlation_matrxix : contains the correlations matrix for the features of the data.
+correlation_matrix : contains the correlations matrix for the features of the data.

 london_plot_prediction : contains some plot of final results.